 Shot 2.8.1 can be shown as this point is narrated.

-Professor Yu Wang: To achieve optimal conditions of distension, the normalization step is very important as it determines the optimal force to open the blood vessel, which may affect the whole experiment if not performed properly [1]/[2].
+-Dr Wai Sun: To achieve optimal conditions of distension, the normalization step is very important as it determines the optimal force to open the blood vessel, which may affect the whole experiment if not performed properly [1]/[2].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.